$0 Ontario Foster Care Quick-Start Checklist

 When Kinship Care Leads to Adoption

-If a child in your kinship care is placed in Extended Society Care — the permanent order that replaced the old "Crown Ward" designation under the CYFSA 2017 — adoption becomes a legal option.
-As the child's existing caregiver, you have priority consideration as an adoptive parent.
+If a child in your kinship care is placed in Extended Society Care — the long-term status that replaced the old "Crown Ward" designation under the CYFSA 2017 — adoption becomes a legal option.
+As the child's existing caregiver, you may be considered for adoption, but this is not guaranteed.
 This pathway is discussed in detail in our post on foster-to-adopt in Ontario via CAS.

 The Ontario Foster Care Guide covers the full kinship care process in detail, including the agency-by-agency differences in how kinship support payments are administered and how to navigate the SAFE home study when you already have a relationship with the child being assessed.